Epic Games Store: History

 Epic introduced cabined accounts intended for children in December 2022.
 These accounts have access to certain free games on the store, including Fortnite, Fall Guys, and Rocket League with limited gameplay features to provide a safe environment for children.
 These accounts also cannot purchase games without the authority of a parent's approval, as well as other parental controls.

 Epic added self-publishing options to the store in March 2023.
 Similar to Steam Direct, a developer pays $100 to list their game.
-Epic does some minimum oversight of these games, disallow pornographic titles and those with multiplayer but lacking cross platform play support for the game on other storefronts.
+Epic does some minimum oversight of these games, disallowing pornographic titles and those with multiplayer but lacking cross-platform play support for the game on other storefronts.
+In May, Epic announced a reward program in which users can earn 5% in currency for eligible purchases.
+A First Run Program, offering developers to waive Epic's revenue share during 6 months store exclusivity, was announced on August 23, 2023.
+Additionally, a Now on Epic program, offering developers the same conditions for previously released games, was announced on October 16, 2023.